 Vinted itself operates an online marketplace business model.
 As such, it connects buyers and sellers on a proprietary platform in which it takes care of product assortment, payment processing, and sometimes even shipping.

-This allows customers to get their products refunded if something is wrong and even access Vinted’s customer support.
+This allows customers to get their products refunded if something is wrong.
 Additionally, it also increases supply on the platform since sellers can offer their items at zero cost.

 Vinted Funding, Valuation & Revenue